chromium/chromium/weblayer/public/java/org/chromium/weblayer/README.md

 Parcelable does not support versioning.
 Additionally, as all function arguments are written to the same Parcel, it would be very challenging to layer versioning on top of Parcelable.
-For these reasons, WebLayer's public API avoids using Parcelable.
+For these reasons, WebEngine's public API avoids using Parcelable.

 For methods that would have a significant number of arguments, use an Object.